 CSD Annual Pass

-Read below to see all the perks you get with purchasing our CPCSD Annual Pass!
-Passes are valid for one full year from date of purchase!
-To purchase you pass online, Click HERE
+Read below to see all the perks you get with purchasing our Cameron Park Community Services District Annual Pass!
+Passes provide access to many CSD amenities and support our parks and Community Center.
+Passes are valid for one full year from date of purchase.
+Passes can be purchased online or in person at the Community Center office.

 The Annual Pass grants access to:

-• The Community Pool Pass Holders will have full access to the pool, and discounts on any aquatic classes.
+- The Community Pool Pass Holders will have full access to the pool during Recreation Swim hours throughout the summer months.

-• PickleBall Here at the CSD Community Center Gym M-F 9am - 1pm
+- PickleBall Pass Holders can play at the CSD Community Center Gym M-F 9am - 1pm at no additional charge.

 Pricing: